Alphabet is the parent company of Google and is one of the biggest technology conglomerates globally.

 Those who just need a brief explanation of how to invest in Alphabet shares in the UK will find a step-by-step walkthrough below:

-1. Open an account with a regulated broker such as eToro – To buy shares in Alphabet, sign up with an FCA regulated broker like eToro, which offers zero commission on trades and is perfect for both beginners and experts.
+- Open an account with a regulated broker – To buy shares in Alphabet, sign up with an FCA-regulated broker.
 This will entail entering some basic personal information.

-3. Deposit – eToro requires a minimum deposit of $10 (approximately £8).
+- Deposit – Broker platforms require a minimum deposit, usually around of $10 (approximately £8).
 Choose from a bank transfer, debit card, or an e-wallet like Neteller or PayPal.

 Note, most brokers will have a list of supported KYC documents and payment types on their platform.
 As such, investors can check this to see what’s available to them before investing in Alphabet stock.